sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     }
 ```

-As we start to calculate the paths beginning at the current stop, we'll store that stop and the next stop in local variables, and we add the current stop to the array that's keeping track of previous stops.
+As we start to calculate the paths beginning at the current stop, we'll store that stop and the next stop in local variables, and we add the current stop to the `prevStops` array that's keeping track of previous stops.

 ``` {.javascript .numberLines}
         var stop = route[stopIdx];